mumbleskates/bilrost/FUZZING.md

 # Fuzzing

-Prost ships a few fuzz tests, using both libfuzzer and aflfuzz.
+Bilrost ships a few fuzz tests, using both libfuzzer and aflfuzz.

 ## afl